QuantestPy/quantestpy/doc/color_ctrl_val.md

 #### val_in_ctrl_reg_list : list[str], optional
 A list of initial values for the qubit(s) in `ctrl_reg`.
 If not given, all possible values are covered.

+#### from_right_to_left_for_qubit_ids : bool, optional
+If True, the qubits of the circuit are ordered with the first qubit on the right-most side of the tensor product.

 ### Examples